john-titor-master/bombcrypto-superbot/README.md

 It does the following:
 - Automatic farming on Treasure Hunt
+- Automatic Amazon mode
-- Automatic Adventure mode (see usage section)
+- Automatic Adventure mode [deprecated]
 - Handles Home feature if a house is available
+- http server to show rewards & stats and to automatic claim rewards

 ## Installation